For touring information call the ballet office at (803)799-8605 or email the company manager at firstname.lastname@example.org

 The artist has generously donated a series of four original, limited edition, silk screen prints in support of Columbia City Ballet.
 Each print measures 31 3/8′ by 25 5/8″.

 The prints in our collection of Jonathan Green art are signed and numbered by the artist.
 Of each print in the series, only 75 have been printed, signed and numbered.

 Individual prints are available starting at $2,500 unframed.
-For purchase information please contact the ballet offices (803)799-7605.
+For purchase information, please contact the ballet office at (803)799-7605.

 About the Artist

 Bold patterns and vivid solids in red, yellow or green play in a world of dance halls, beaches, schoolrooms, and churches.
 Jonathan Green’s vibrantly colorful art is the quintessential rendering of Gullah life in South Carolina’s Atlantic coast Lowcountry.
 Green learned the Gullah dialect and culture as a child growing up in the home of his maternal grandmother in the 1960s.
 As the first known artist of Gullah heritage to receive formal training at a professional art school, the Art Institute of Chicago, Green has created more than 1700 works of art that capture in one way or another the unique African-American culture he considers his own.
 While this body of work surely represents the most ambitious artistic expression of the Sea Island culture ever successfully undertaken, to Jonathan, recalling on canvas the feel, texture and color of a rapidly disappearing way of life is simply a labor of love – with just a hint of social responsibility.
 “I know I can’t save a whole culture,” he says with a sigh, “but I can help create greater awareness.”

 …A ballet that gives life to the magnificent images of Jonathan Green’s art through the imaginative choreography of William Starrett.